Software … powerful tools for your research & development!

 focal length vs. wavelengths

 You can see that the software is very flexible concerning the definition of compound optical elements and merit functions, for example.
-It would be easy to extend that for lens triplets in order to realize apochromat lenses with further improved properties over a wide wavelength range.
+It would be easy to extend this for lens triplets to realize apochromat lenses with further improved properties over a wide wavelength range.

 (back to the list of example cases)